 Government of Canada

-Ahmed Hussen, Minister of International Development, Canada
+Ahmed Hussen, Minister of International Development

+I am honoured to become a new SheDecides Champion.
 Guided by Canada’s Feminist International Assistance Policy, I am firmly committed to advancing comprehensive sexual and reproductive health and rights (SRHR).
 As Canada’s Minister of International Development and as a SheDecides Champion, I commit to promote an intersectional approach to advancing gender equality in order to be inclusive and reflective of the diversity of women’s and girls’ lived experiences throughout their life cycle.

 I welcome the opportunity to connect and work with all stakeholders, including youth, to close gaps in SRHR for women and girls worldwide, helping to give a voice to the poorest and most vulnerable.
 I see an opportunity to both share and disrupt power, advocating for and with those who do not have the space to speak up, including youth, Indigenous and LGBTQ2I+ people.